From Zero to Global: A Complete AI Video Workflow Using Google Cloud & Gemini

 Tool: Google Cloud Translation API

-Once I had the raw text, the next step was bridging the cultural gap.
-I used the Translation API to convert the English transcript into Nigeria’s major languages: Yoruba, Hausa, and Igbo.
+With the raw text in hand, I used the Translation API to convert the English transcript into Nigeria’s major languages: Yoruba, Hausa, and Igbo.

-Google has been actively expanding support for African languages, meaning the translations are becoming increasingly nuanced—handling idioms and context better than ever before.
+Google is actively expanding support for African languages, so translations are becoming increasingly nuanced—handling idioms and context better than ever before.

 Step 3 – Vocalization (The Voice)